Caudillo: Spanish American caudillos

-There were a few strongmen, whom historian E. Bradford Burns has named "folk caudillos", who either rose from a humble background to protect the interests of indigenous groups or other rural marginalized groups, or strongly identified with those groups.
-In his analysis, these folk caudillos were in contrast to Europeanized elites who viewed the lower orders with contempt.
-He gives examples of Juan Facundo Quiroga, Martín Güemes and other Argentine caudillos, most importantly Juan Manuel de Rosas, who were popular and populist caudillos.
+There were a few strongmen who either rose from a humble background to protect the interests of indigenous groups or other rural marginalized groups, or strongly identified with those groups.
+Historian E. Bradford Burns referred to them as "folk caudillos".
+In his analysis, they contrasted with Europeanized elites who viewed the lower orders with contempt.
+He gives examples of Juan Facundo Quiroga, Martín Güemes, and other Argentine caudillos, most importantly Juan Manuel de Rosas, who were popular and populist caudillos.
 Burns attributes the urban elites' bafflement and their contempt for followers of these folk caudillos for much of the negative role assigned to caudillos.